How to Travel Better: A T+L Master Class

 Even before you're ready to buy, search for your flight and dates on Google Flights, Momondo, or Skyscanner to get an idea of prices — and to see how prices fluctuate around your travel dates.
 The goal of an early airfare search — say 4, 6 or even 9 months out — is not to necessarily book (unless there's an amazing deal); the goal is to get a sense of what airfares average for where and when you want to go.
 And to set up alerts.

 Say you want to visit family in Denver for Thanksgiving.
-(By the way, you might want to book that already for this year.)
 Using your chosen search engine, add your origin and destination airport and travel dates.
 (You should also check airport options if you are close to more than one.)
 Depending on the search engine, you should be able to see how the fares vary in the surrounding dates.
 For example, on Google Flights click on the date field under the airport selection and the calendar menu will appear.
 Check a few months ahead and look for the green prices — those are the cheapest options.

 If the dates you want to travel (assuming, again, that you're doing this far ahead of time) aren't a great deal, select “Track prices” in Google Flights, “Fare Alert” on Momondo, or “Get Price Alerts” on Skyscanner.
 For a great mobile fare alert service, download Hopper, which will alert you when a fare is at its lowest.